michaelxwang/michaelxwang.github.io/_posts/2021-09-08-pay-down-primary-or-rental.md

 Without numeric calculation, we can reach the following conclusions:

-- If $M<=S$, then $P-R<0$, i.e. we should pay primary residence first.
+- If M<=S, then P-R<0, i.e. we should pay primary residence first.
 This is obvious, if the interest rate on rental is small, of course we should pay primary home first.
-- If $M>=L$, then $P-R>0$, i.e. we should pay rental home first.
+- If M>=L, then P-R>0, i.e. we should pay rental home first.
 This is equally obvious.

-Let us concentrate on the interesting situation when $S<M<L$.
-We can conclude that:
+Let us concentrate on the interesting situation when S<M<L. We can conclude that:

-- when $a=0$, $P-R<0$, i.e. we should pay primary residence first.
+- when a=0, P-R<0, i.e. we should pay primary residence first.
 This is obvious since we only have two pools of debt, we need to pay the one with higher interest rate.
-- when $a=\infty$, $P-R>0$, i.e. we should pay rental home first.
+- when a is infinity, P-R>0, i.e. we should pay rental home first.
 This is easy to understand: even though it is better to reach the debt below the standard deduction, but it takes hopelessly long, let us just pay rental first.

-From the equation we can also see that $b$ does not change the direction of $P-R<0$, but it just amplifies the quantity.
+From the equation we can also see that "b" does not change the direction of P-R, but it just amplifies the quantity.
 This is a bit hard to explain in word, but is a correct mathematical result.

 For general situations, we have to do a numeric calculation.
 Let us take a real example: